FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 ## Mapping

 Mapping often refers to the process of applying a function to each item in a list, array, or other collection to produce a new collection of transformed items. here in our context, we need to modify the  property of each object.
 To perform mapping we will use the Split, Change, and Join nodes.

-1. Drag a Split node onto the canvas, the split node will Split a message into a sequence of messages which will allow us to operate on each message.
+1. Drag a Split node onto the canvas, the Split node will Split a message into a sequence of messages which will allow us to operate on each message.
-2. Drag a Change node onto the canvas, set the `msg.payload.temperature` to `msg.payload.emperature` and then delete the `msg.payload.emperature` property.\
+2. Drag a Change node onto the canvas, set the `msg.payload.temperature` to `msg.payload.emperature`, and then delete the `msg.payload.emperature` property.

 !["Screenshot change node correcting the temperature property"](./images/filtering-mapping-sorting-reducing-data-with-node-red-change-node.png "Screenshot change node correcting the temperature property"){data-zoomable}

-3. Now Drag the Join node onto the canvas and select the Mode to "manual" and to create "an array" and set the After a number of message parts to 0, this will join all of the messages originating from the split node into an array.
+3. Now Drag the Join node onto the canvas, select the Mode to "manual" and to create to "an array" and set the After a number of message parts to 0, this will join all of the messages originating from the split node into an array.

 !["Screenshot join node creating new array by combining message sequnce"](./images/filtering-mapping-sorting-reducing-data-with-node-red-join-node-combining-node.png "Screenshot join node creating new array by combining message sequnce"){data-zoomable}